Realkayzee/celoUUPSTutorial/README.md

 For this tutorial we will be using "create a typescript project", confirm this and other prompt options.

-### STEP 2 - Setup Upgradeable Contract
+### **STEP 2** - Setup Upgradeable Contract:

 We will be using a simple bank contract for this tutorial as it will give a better understanding on implementing the upgradeable standard.

 [Click here](https://eips.ethereum.org/EIPS/eip-1822) to know more about UUPS.

-Within our contract folder, we will create two files named
+Within our contract folder, we will create two files named:
 1. proxy.sol (The proxy contract that delegate call to our implementation contract)
 2. proxiable.sol (Responsible for upgrading contract)

-**What is Proxy contract**
+**What is Proxy contract?**
 Proxy contract is a contract (Contract A) that delegates call to another contract (Contract B) while maintaining the same storage layout(state variables).
 ![](https://i.imgur.com/pcKYn2W.png)

-in our proxy.sol contract, copy and paste the code below
+in our proxy.sol contract, copy and paste the code below:
 ```
 //SPDX-License-Identifier: MIT